tidu-rs Design

 InputKeys (keys generated viaADKey::tangent_of). - For each reachable primitive, call

-Op::linearize. - Emit new local linear nodes into the new graph.
+Op::linearize. - Emit tangent-flow nodes into the strictly-linear graph.

 External(ValueKey). - Skip unreachable tangent flow with zero propagation.